Why does the snow squeak underfoot? What is snow and why is it white? Why does snow squeak underfoot in cold weather?

 freezing rain.

-In each class, subspecies are distinguished, for example, broken crystals, complex particles from many crystals, particles in frost, and many others.
+Each class has subspecies, for example - broken crystals, complex particles from many crystals, particles in frost and many others.

-The disadvantage of the classification is that it does not take into account the shape of the structure of snow grains in the snow cover, which is even more complex and diverse.
+The disadvantage of the classification is that it does not take into account the shape and structure of snow grains in the snow cover, which is even more complex and diverse.

 What determines the shape of a snow crystal?

-Professor-researcher U. Nakaya, an employee of the University of Hokkaido, has been dealing with this issue all his life.
-At the beginning of the 20th century, in 1936, in his tiny laboratory, he was the first on earth to obtain an artificial snowflake in terms of appearance.
+Professor-researcher U. Nakaya, an employee of Hokkaido University, has been studying this issue all his life.
+At the beginning of the twentieth century, in 1936, in his tiny laboratory, he was the first on earth to obtain an artificial snowflake in terms of appearance.

-In memory of the “master of snow”, the Japanese have laid out a park on the territory of the former laboratory, in which a monument has been erected.
+In memory of the “master of snow,” the Japanese created a park on the territory of the former laboratory in which a monument was erected.

 The professor found out that the shape of a snow crystal depends on the moisture content in the air and its temperature.
-So, the most beautiful snowflakes - stars - are formed in a narrow range from -14°С to -17°С.
+Thus, the most beautiful snowflakes - stars - are formed in a narrow range from -14°C to -17°C.

 All data were obtained and repeatedly confirmed by U. Nakaya experimentally.
-The process has not received a theoretical justification and interpretation and is waiting for its discovery.
+The process has never received a theoretical justification or interpretation and is awaiting its discovery.

-It is easy to guess from the previous explanations that the creak of snow is crystals breaking when pressed.
+It is easy to guess from the previous explanations that the creaking of snow is crystals breaking when pressed.
 When we step on snowflakes, their extremely fragile rays break.

-An additional creak and crunch is created by the friction of the crystals against each other.
-Snow creaks especially loudly in frost - 1000–1600 Hz, when the crystals acquire increased (for them) hardness and brittleness and are deprived of the water lubricant permanently present on their surface - evaporation.
+Additional creaking and crunching is created by the friction of the crystals against each other.
+Snow creaks especially loudly in cold weather - 1000–1600 Hz, when the crystals acquire increased (for them) hardness and fragility and lose the water lubricant permanently present on their surface - evaporation.

-As the temperature rises, the snow melts, evaporation increases, water softens the friction of the crystals, and the snowflakes themselves become less fragile - “soft”.
-When pressed, they break and crumble.
-The sound from the destruction of "soft" crystals is in the range of 250-400 Hz.
-When the temperature rises to -6 ° C and above, the crunch and creak noticeably weaken until they disappear completely.
+As the temperature rises, the snow melts, evaporation increases, water softens the friction of the crystals, and the snowflakes themselves become less fragile - “soft.”
+When pressed, they break and crumple.
+The sound from the destruction of “soft” crystals is in the range of 250-400 Hz.
+When the temperature rises to −6 °C and above, the crunching and creaking noticeably weaken until they disappear completely.

-If the snow is caked or the snowflakes are melted into a crust, the bonds between them become much stronger, and they are able to crunch even at 0 ° C. True, it looks a little like a creak, rather, a rustle or a specific noise.
+If the snow has compacted or the snowflakes have melted into crust, the bonds between them become much stronger, and they are able to crunch even at 0°C. True, it doesn’t sound much like a squeak, more like a rustling or specific noise.

 What else to read